xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </code></pre>

-<p>Doxygen however requires that the numbers used as marks are in strictly ascending order, so the above example would produce 3 lists with one item.
+Doxygen however requires that the numbers used as marks are in strictly ascending order, so the above example would produce 3 lists with one item.
 An item with an equal or lower number than the preceding item, will start a new list.
-For example:</p>
+For example:

 <pre><code>1.
 Item1 of list 1